Health Library

 Abnormalities in the lungs can prevent oxygen from entering the blood, which can lead to cyanosis.
 Some examples of lung abnormalities that can lead to cyanosis include:

-• Events that limit the amount of oxygen you can breathe in (smoke inhalation from house fires, carbon monoxide poisoning, etc.)
+• Events that limit the amount of oxygen you can breathe in (smoke inhalation from house fires, carbon monoxide poisoning)

-• A blockage in the airway that limits the amount of oxygen getting into your lungs (choking on a foreign body, croup, etc.)
+• A blockage in the airway that limits the amount of oxygen getting into your lungs (choking on an object, croup)

-• Congenital heart abnormalities can cause some blue (oxygen poor) blood to bypass the lungs altogether and never collect oxygen (see below).
-Abnormalities in the blood can decrease its ability to absorb oxygen.
-All of these abnormalities cause blue (oxygen poor) blood to get pumped to the body.
+• Congenital heart abnormalities can cause some blue (oxygen poor) blood to bypass the lungs altogether and never collect enough oxygen (see below).
+Problems in the blood can decrease its ability to absorb oxygen.
+All of these problems cause blue (oxygen poor) blood to get pumped to the body.

 Questions and Answers